CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

         x - - - - - - - - > y
                   p

-Now we have, in fact, seen all of these faces before.
+Now we have, in fact, seen all of these faces before!
+(Review the interval section in Lecture 2-2 if necessary.)

 ```
 diamondFaces : {x y z : A} (p : x ≡ y) (q : y ≡ z)